GoogleChrome/developer.chrome.com/site/en/blog/webassembly-debug/index.md

 {% Aside %}
 *Updated 2020-06-19*:

-The original blog post used to state that Emscripten doesn’t support DWARF yet.
+The original blog post used to state that Emscripten doesn't support DWARF yet.
 This has been fixed since, and Emscripten preserves debug information end-to-end, throughout any transformations and optimisations.
 {% endAside %}